ben-ng/phonegap-air/README.md

 **files**

 A dictionary of objects.
-The keys are for your own reference; the update system disregards them. `destination` refers to where in the `www` folder this file should be placed. `source` should be a path relative to your web server's root indicating where the
+The keys are for your own reference; the update system disregards them. `destination` refers to where in the `www` folder this file should be placed. `source` should be a path relative to your web server's root indicating where the file should be downloaded from.
+The checksum is an md5 hash of the file data (computed with `crypto.createHash('md5').update(buffer).digest('hex')`).

 **assets**